All of our well-designed simple to complex, easy to hard progressions ignore how children play before they ever begin to train.

 I never played tennis or golf as a child because entry into those sports required lessons.
-Nobody would let me play golf until I was living in Sweden, and I played daily with my host father rather than attending school as was intended.
+Nobody would let me golf until I lived in Sweden, and played daily with my host father.
 Instead, everyone encouraged me to take lessons.
-I ignored the sports that required lessons because they were boring, did not resemble the actual sport, and limited actual physical activity.
+I ignored the sports that required lessons because they were boring, did not resemble the actual sport, and limited physical activity.

 If you look at the complexity and difficulty involved with youth games such as tag, compared to the initial environment in most sports teams and lessons, children move from a rich, highly complex, self-initiated environment to a sterile, simple adult-led environment that resembles the rest of their school day.
 When children finish sitting in school listening to teachers lecture for 8 straight hours, they want to play.
 They want some control.
 At least I did.
 When they join a team, and it resembles the school day, does that meet their needs?
 Instead, they can play a video game without an adult telling them what to do or they can go to a skatepark and avoid instruction and adult interference and just play.

 In our rush to make children into professional athletes, or to prevent children from failing, we have created an environment that discourages play for play’s sake, and for those children not ready to train for the Olympics at 8 years-old, this environment has stripped away the fun, the complexity, and the natural learning from physical activity, leaving a large percentage of the population sedentary.